AjayKumar-91/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

 Write down: What is a kubeconfig?
 Where is it stored on your machine?

-A kubeconfig file contains cluster information, user credentials, and context definitions used by kubectl to connect to Kubernetes clusters.
+1. A kubeconfig file contains cluster information, user credentials, and context definitions used by kubectl to connect to Kubernetes clusters.

+2. Kubeconfig is a configuration file used by kubectl to connect to a Kubernetes cluster.
+It stores cluster details,

+user credentials, and context information required for authentication and communication with the Kubernetes API server.

+By default, it is stored at ~/.kube/config in the user’s home directory.

 ```bash
 ~/.kube/config